tomas-bat/trackee-app/README.md

 <img width=240px alt="Tracker" src="other/images/tracker.png"> <img width=240px alt="History" src=other/images/history.png> <img width=240px alt="Project selection" src=other/images/project-selection.png>

 The app supports basic features needed for tracking and managing timer entries.
-Timer entries belong to a specific project, whcich belongs to a specific client.
+Timer entries belong to a specific project, which belongs to a specific client.
 Timer entries can also contain a description.

 ### User, client and project management